hbs-rcs/hbsgrid-docs/docs/support/trouble.md

 If you wish you can switch back to the old *HBS Grid 2.5* environment by starting the *HBS Grid configuration* utility and selecting *HBS Grid 2.0* from the menu as shown below.
-TODO: update this image.

 ![](imgs/GridConfigReset.png){.media .media-block}